"An unexamined life is not worth living."

 Discourses (quoting Socrates)

-Epictetus frequently quoted Socrates, and this is one of the most famous tenets of philosophy.
-It argues that the unique capacity of human beings is to reflect on their own lives, actions, and beliefs.
-To live without this self-examination is to live a life less than human, driven by instinct rather than reason.
+Epictetus frequently quoted Socrates, and this represents one of the most foundational principles of both Socratic and Stoic philosophy.
+It argues that the unique capacity of human beings is to reflect deeply on their own lives, actions, beliefs, and motivations.
+To live without this rigorous self-examination is to live a life less than fully human - driven by unconscious habits, social conditioning, and instinct rather than conscious reason and deliberate choice.
+The examined life requires us to regularly question our assumptions, evaluate our character, learn from our mistakes, and strive for wisdom and virtue.
+It means being brutally honest about our flaws, acknowledging our ignorance, and continuously working to align our actions with our highest principles.
+Only through this painful but necessary process of self-scrutiny can we achieve authentic self-knowledge and live with genuine purpose.